-We should also make sure that our inner text layer is has centered horizontal alignment and is set to auto width (not fixed).
-Setting the text layer to auto width will allow it to expand and grow as its text changes.
+We should also make sure that our inner text layer has a centered horizontal alignment and is set to auto-width (not fixed).
+Setting the text layer to auto-width will allow it to expand and grow as its text changes.

 With that in place, our label will expand and contract naturally as its content size changes.
 And since we made these changes at the symbol level, all our product cards get this benefit at once.

 Our label expands and contracts according to its content

 The remaining issues that we identified were overlapping labels and labels that could get too close to each other.
 There's no magic bullet for addressing these types of issues.
 It will depend on what makes sense for our current interface.
 One strategy we can utilize for solving our overlap issues is to move labels to their own rows.
 We have to balance this with the need to keep our cards from being too tall.
 Here's one redesign of our product cards that can alleviate some of our problems.